MoMaF/metadatatools/README.md

 Queries the SPARQL endpoint at http://momaf-data.utu.fi:3030/momaf-raw/sparql and retrieves the data connecting individual persons and still images.
 The query returns more than just the necessary fields; whenever creating data that should be fed back to the database, either the field `PersonElonetID` or the IRI in `person` should be used.
 The name is not necessarily good enough for uniquely identifying the person.

+The same applies for `filmname`and `filmID`; for example, search for name "Seitsemän veljestä" return more than one entry.

 This is not a complete tool, but a demonstration of how to get data out of the triple store.